golioth/developer-training/website/docs/zephyr-training/02_helloworld/compile-hello-world.md

     We want to build all of the sample code from the `/zephyr-training/app` folder.
     The build process will create a `build` subfolder inside any folder where the `west build` command is used.
-This contains all prepocessor and compiler output (including our firmware binary which will be locate at either `build/zephyr/zephyr.hex` or `build/zephyr/merged.hex` depending on the
+This contains all prepocessor and compiler output (including our firmware binary which will be located at either `build/zephyr/zephyr.hex` or `build/zephyr/merged.hex` depending on the
     board you are using).